franciscop/tokyochat/readme.md

-# Real time chat in Javascript
+# Real time chat with Javascript
+Wi
 We are going to make a real time chat with Javascript in this free workshop.
 You will learn websockets and the basics of Node.js.

 You will receive a basic Node.js template and we will follow the project from there.
 We will then implement the front-end with simple CSS+HTML, and finally we will add the real time functionality with javascript, socket.io and jQuery.